utkarsh-nigam/Handwriting-Recognition-Tool/README.md

 While each character in the original dataset occupies 128x128 pixels per raster, in order to avoid heavy computation first, the size of the image was reduced to 56 x 56 pixels, and then further reduced the canvas size to 28x28 pixels by removing the padding and thus creating a 784 feature configuration dataset.
 Each character is labeled sequentially from “A”- “Z”.

 ![Alt text](/assets/img/PreProcessing1.png?raw=true "")
+Figure 2: (a) Original 128 x 128-pixel raster as obtained from the NIST Database, (b) 56 x 56- pixel raster upon resizing the image, (c) 28 x 28-pixel raster upon removing the padding from the resized image

 The package ‘tkinter’ enables the programming of the user interface.
 The implementation of this package created a canvas platform where-in the user is able to enter their character or word inputs.
 The pop-up canvas will convert the image into a NumPy array, traveling column-wise through the canvas and looking for a filled pixel to mark the beginning of a letter.
 For words, the model continues to traverse and look for a column where there is significant relative blank space to mark the beginning of the second character.
 The tool is intelligent enough to differentiate a break in letters versus the beginning of a second letter.